-This pragma indicates that the given entity is not used in the program to be compiled and built.
-The effect of the pragma is to allow the compiler to eliminate the code or data associated with the named entity.
-Any reference to an eliminated entity causes a compiletime or link-time error.
+This pragma indicates that the given entity is not used in the program to be compiled and built, thus allowing the compiler to eliminate the code or data associated with the named entity.
+Any reference to an eliminated entity causes a compile-time or link-time error.